As AI rapidly develops so too does the vocabulary surrounding it.

 If you take anything away from this article, let it be this: fine-tuning is an affordable and powerful way to customize an LLM to meet your specific business needs.

-By sourcing a pre-trained LLM from repositories like Hugging Face and following the steps I’ve outlined, you can fine-tune it for a use case that gives your business a competitive edge.
+By sourcing pre-trained models from repositories like Hugging Face and following the steps I’ve outlined, you can fine-tune it for a use case that gives your business a competitive edge.

 AI is a great equalizer, but how you use it and the speed at which you adopt it will be what truly sets you apart from the competition.